flaneurette/Emergency-USB-Kit/README.md

 |   1 x  | High-use or large backup    | ≥64 GB  | SSD or TLC USB3            | TLC/QLC cheaper, better for capacity, but not ideal for archival. |
 ```

+> NOTE: Sticks with capacity above 16GB is usually TLC/QLC for consumers.
+SLC is hard to find, MLC might be best choice.
+> To find MLC: Google the datasheet of the stick, as they often won't say what type it is.
+Transcend often prints the type on the stick itself, making it easier to determine.

 ### Recommended

 - If you can get **SLC NAND** USB sticks, (rugged industrial uses, military grade) get them instead of newer TLC/QLC NAND